 Lovers of Cornwall, smugglers and historical naval fiction, such as Poldark and Sharp, will enjoy this story of coming of age and ascension.

 John Carter and the Carter family were once legendary smugglers of Cornwall.
-Remembered only in Cornish folklore, this is the story a of young man coming of age who is not content with his lot.
+Remembered only in Cornish folklore, this is the story of a young man coming of age who is not content with his lot.

 As John Carter sweats blood, working down an old tin mine, he finally decides he has had enough.
 From decent poverty in Georgian Cornwall, John joins a crew of smuggling men, against his deeply religious father's wishes.
 His rise through the smuggling ranks is rapid, and he distributes duty free goods like a natural, having an extraordinary talent for numbers and making deals.
 He is so good at shifting contraband, that in a matter of years the young prodigy is rubbing shoulders with Lords and Lady's of the Cornish gentry.
-He very quickly amasses a fortune for himself, as well as his partners who are the most influential folk of Cornwall
+He very quickly amasses a fortune for himself, as well as his partners who are the most influential folk of Cornwall.

 But jealous eyes from his old masters fall upon him, and attempt to plague his rise to become the